EndoTaishi/CLASSIC/tools/shiftHalfHourlyToGMT/README.md

 # Execute

-To run the program, edit the paths to the original half-hourly output file (hhoriginal), the CLASSIC land mask (landmask; this could removed from the script if you don't have a landmask, it just speeds the script up), and the output file (outfile)
+To run the program, edit the paths to the original half-hourly output file (hhoriginal), the CLASSIC land mask (landmask; this could removed from the script if you don't have a landmask, it just speeds the script up), the variable name (variableName) and the output file (outfile)